ionutbortis/easy-dotfiles/docs/no-emoji/json-configuration.md

 If you reached so far, I think some congratulations are in order.

 I hope you got familiar on how to configure the different JSON sections.
 You always have the [sample config][sample config folder] to bootstrap your **`easy-dotfiles`** configuration or to use it as a reference.
-I should be _set it once and forget it_ kind of thing.
+It should be _set it once and forget it_ kind of thing.

 There are some other small configuration parts that you might want to have a look at by reading this [section][shell scripts doc url].